“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 - Cable Car to & From Dursey Island + €10

-Overnight Castletownbere.
+Overnight stay in Castletownbere.

 Distance: 12 km / 7.5 miles | Ascent: 420 m / 1,260 ft | Approximate walking time: 4 to 5 hours